yandex-cloud/terraform-provider-yandex/website/docs/r/mdb_opensearch_cluster.html.markdown

 * `host_count` - (Required) Number of hosts in this node group.

 * `zones_ids` - (Required) A set of availability zones where hosts of node group may be allocated.
+No other parameters should be changed simultaneously with this one, except `subnet_ids`.

 * `subnet_ids` - (Optional) A set of the subnets, to which the hosts belongs.
 The subnets must be a part of the network to which the cluster belongs.
+No other parameters should be changed simultaneously with this one, except `zones_ids`.

 * `assign_public_ip` - (Optional) Sets whether the hosts should get a public IP address on creation.